 Hello!
-Welcome to the Three Minute Thesis (3MT®) virtual competition guide.
+Welcome to the Three Minute Thesis (3MT®) competition guide.

-The Three Minute Thesis (3MT®) is an academic research communication competition developed by the University of of Queensland (UQ), Australia.
+The Three Minute Thesis (3MT®) is an academic research communication competition developed by the University of Queensland (UQ), Australia.
+The 2023 Asia-Pacific 3MT competition will be held as a virtual event (video submission).

 Interested to participate?
 Contact your Academic Unit for more information, and to register your interest.